Naiiidz/Math-2B/README.md

 Course: Math 2B (Linear Algebra & Applications) — Fall 2025
 Instructor: Professor Jeff Anderson

-A structured and comprehensive collection of notes for Math 2B taken during the Fall 2025 quarter.
-These notes summarize theory, intuition, worked examples, and conceptual connections across all studied topics.

 📘 Overview
-This repository contains step-by-step explanations and worked examples for major concepts in linear algebra, with emphasis on intuition, engineering connections, and modeling applications.
+This repository contains explanations and worked examples for major concepts in linear algebra, and what I've learned throughout the quarter from this class, with the help of Marus, Abel, Leman, and Pawan.
+These notes are formatted neatedly with the help of some AI models such as GPT and Gemini

-Major topics include:
+Topics covered are:
 - Inner products & vector norms
 - Linear combinations, span, dependence/independence
 - Matrices and matrix modeling (incidence matrices, images, meshes)